Predicting Presidential Elections and Other Things

 |July 13, 2015 - July 31, 2015||3||M-F 3:15-6:05P||Open||Simon Freyaldenhoven||10671|

-While this class is somewhat mathematically involved and the introduction to some basic statistical techniques is inevitable given the nature of this class, this will be kept to a minimum and the main focus will be on its applications.
+Given the nature of this subject, this class is somewhat mathematically involved, and the introduction to some basic statistical techniques is inevitable; however, this will be kept to a minimum and the main focus will be on its applications.

 This class does not require any formal prerequisites.
 However, some affinity with mathematics will be helpful and/or expected.